vaserv/safety/README.md

 ---

-This updated `README.md` reflects the latest features of the script, including:

-- **Root User Warning**: The script warns if run as root and requires `--force` to proceed.
-- **Kubernetes Integration**: Added `--kubernetes` and `--apply` options to generate and optionally apply Kubernetes manifests.
-- **Updated Usage Examples**: Demonstrates how to use the new options.
-- **Additional Notes**: Includes considerations for using Kubernetes and the implications of running commands in different environments.

-Feel free to let me know if you need any more information or further adjustments!
+**Feel free to let me know if you need any more information or further adjustments!**